guettli/questions-to-a-django-developer/README.md

 TODO: Check questions of IntellJ survey.

-# How long do you use Django
+# How long do you use Django?

+When did you use it for the first time?

-# What is favorite feature?
+# What is favorite feature of Django?

 # CBV of FBV?